-Publishers rush an unfinished game through the factory gates - modders are there to finish the job , while with consoles you get stuck with what was released.
-A game gets published technically broken for similar reasons - day one patches and fixes by dedicated fans are no rarity.
+Publishers rush an unfinished game through the factory gates - modders are there to , while with consoles you get stuck with what was released.
+A game gets published technically broken for similar reasons - day one patches and fixes by fans are no rarity.
 Toxic communities on officially hosted servers - there are always private and/or dedicated server means of diving into multiplayer.
-A publisher ships a title with DRM so horrible you can't even run the game , or you plain refuse to buy a title before you had a go at a demo, which the company happily refuses to provide - there is always the last resort.
+A publisher ships a title with DRM so horrible you can't even , or you plain refuse to buy a title before you had a go at a demo, which the company happily refuses to provide - there is always the last resort.
 Get a bottle of rum, have a parrot land on your shoulder and sail for the warmest of bays.
 And in case you can't navigate the deeper and darker waters of the internet, your fellow PC gamers are always there to help with navigation.
 Which brings us to the final point.

 It's not about framerates - it's about fraternity